big-meel/stack_server/README.md

 # StackServer

-Experimenting with GenServerby mimicking a stack data structure.
+Experimenting with GenServer by mimicking a stack data structure.

 ## Installation